 how are cancellations handled?

 The are two ways cancellations of charters are handled depending on if the reservations are with Sundancer Charters or through Boatsetter.
 If the cancellation is due to weather or something on our end, a full refund is processed.
 If the charter is cancelled prior to 72 hours, there is a full refund.
-If cancelled due to other reasons the $250 deposit is considered earned.
+If cancelled due to other reasons or after 72 hours prior to the charter $250 deposit is considered earned.
 We ask that before you place a reservation, you consider this is our company and we provide charters to many people from all over the world.
 If you have reserved a charter by the time the boat leaves for that charter, there are hours of preparation and money spend to provide the best charter we can offer.
 Also, if we have a charter scheduled that means we took that day off the schedule from the opportunity of other charters.
 Even if we do not leave that day for a cancelled charter, there is a financial loss to our company.
 This true for many things similar activities in our industry.